dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 };
 ```
 The `controller` is the princpal controller chosen in the beginning that will control the neuron and the `memo` is again the chosen nonce.

-Note that anyone can make this call and claim this neuron for the specified controller.
+**Required permissions:** Anyone can make this call and claim a neuron for the specified controller.

 Topping up an existing neuron with more tokens is called _refreshing_ a neuron and works similarly to claiming a neuron.